bsc-pm/tampi/README.md

 transparent management and progress of these communications.

 The TAMPI library is not an MPI implementation.
-Instead, TAMPI is an independent library that works over any standard MPI library that supports the MPI\_THREAD\_MULTIPLE level.
+Instead, TAMPI is an independent library that works over any standard MPI library that supports the `MPI_THREAD_MULTIPLE` level.
-At building time, TAMPI is linked to the specified MPI library.
+At building time, the TAMPI library is linked to the specified MPI library.

 By following the MPI Standard, programmers must pay close attention to avoid deadlocks that may occur in hybrid applications (e.g., MPI+OpenMP) where MPI calls take place inside